aleedy99/aleedy99.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why I'm taking CS 103
+subtitle: Why I'm taking CSCI 103
 ---
+My name is Anna.
+I'm a prospective music major that mainly takes Div 1 and Div 2 classes.
+In an attempt to stretch myself and simultaneously fulfill my final Div 3 requirement and QFR requirement, I decided to take ETextiles.

-I have no programming experience, but I love making things.
+I was drawn to this course because I love making things.

 I have made: